ddlfcloud/nfs-prober/README.md

 -  Q: I'm getting the error err="operation not permitted", I have to use sudo or docker --privileged=true flag, this seems dangerous.
 -  A: Yes it can be, but you have to mount the NFS instance and you need root privileges to do that.
 Don't run this prober on a machine that has a public IP.

--  Q: I don't like this or theres something wrong.
+-  Q: I don't like this or there's something wrong.
--  A: Submit an issue or a PR or simply for the repo.
+-  A: Submit an issue or a PR or simply fork the repo.